-In-depth information about JMeter is provided in this Edureka tutorial.
-It covers the fundamentals, benefits of adopting an open source platform, and how to conduct performance testing, downloading, and installation.
+In-depth information about JMeter is provided in this Edureka course.
+It covers the fundamentals, benefits of adopting an open-source platform, and how to conduct performance testing, downloading, and installation.

 It also describes the various JMeter parts, such as Thread Group, Samplers, Listeners, and Configuration Elements, which are crucial for testing.
 There is no charge for this course.

 This course is available on the LinkedIn platform and covers how to develop and run load tests and identify performance issues using Apache JMeter in this course.
 The instructor walks you through setting up JMeter and the JRE on Windows before demonstrating how to construct and execute your first load test.

 The course also highlights how to run your load test using the CLI, improve it by adding timers and assumptions, and visualize your findings in various ways by building an HTML dashboard while the CLI is running.
 This course is presented in the video tutorial, and the course is paid for.